tameemasa18-maker/Ex.no.8-Building-a-Simple-College-Admission-Chatbot/README.md

             r"\bhousing\b"
         ],
         "responses": [
-            "Yes, we provide separate hostel facilities for boys and " "girls on campus.
-You can find more details regarding " "amenities and fees on the official website."
+            "Yes, we provide separate hostel facilities for boys and girls on campus.
+You can find more details regarding amenities and fees on the official website."
         ]
     },